posifon/careousel.se/wp-content/plugins/enhanced-media-library/readme.txt

 First, please make sure that you chose "Custom Order" on `Media Settings > Taxonomies > Options > Filters > Order media items by`.

 If you use Chrome on Windows, there can be an unexplored issue with it.
 See core tickets [#22607](https://core.trac.wordpress.org/ticket/22607), [#29606](https://core.trac.wordpress.org/ticket/29606), [#31652](https://core.trac.wordpress.org/ticket/31652).
 Feel free to contribute your issue details.

-Meanwhile, use other browser to re-order with drag and drop.
+In case you use Chrome on a touch screen laptop try to fix the issue as described [here](https://github.com/dbushell/Nestable/issues/92) or use other browser to re-order with drag and drop.

 = My gallery behavior is strange | Wrong or none media items displayed | Ligtbox/carousel/slideshow/mosaic looks broken =